 Ice hockey is by far the most famous form of hockey, but it’s not the only one.
-Many other hockey styles have emerged after the invention of ice hockey, including field hockey, street hockey, and floor hockey.
+Many other hockey styles emerged after ice hockey’s invention, including field hockey, street hockey, and floor hockey.

 Today, my focus is on floor hockey.
 Who invented floor hockey?
 And why did sports associations even decide to come up with this sport?
 Find the answers in my floor hockey history overview below!